Diamond Head Vista

 No analysis available

-I looked for explicit phrases like 'fireworks view', 'watch fireworks from lanai', or 'see fireworks from unit' and found none.
-Remarks describe Diamond Head, ocean, park and city views but do not reference fireworks viewing from the building.
+I searched for phrases like 'fireworks view', 'watch fireworks from lanai', or 'see fireworks from unit' and found none.
+While the building has panoramic ocean and Diamond Head views, there is no explicit statement that fireworks can be viewed from the units.

 No analysis available